claimed-framework/component-library/README.md

 This repository contains the CLAIMED library [https://arxiv.org/abs/2103.03281](https://arxiv.org/abs/2103.03281).

 IMPORTANT: This library is currently targeted for research purposes only and usage for production is discouraged at this point.
 This library contains usable exemplars of components implemented as Jupyter notebooks.
-Those are tailored for the ElyraAI pipeline editor but of course can be used in other contexts as well.
+Those are tailored for the JuypterLab/Elyra pipeline editor but of course can be used in other contexts as well.

+Components of this library can be exported as:
+1. KubeFlow pipeline components
+2. Apache Airflow components
+3. Standalone graphical components for the Elyra pipeline editor
+4. Standalone components to be run from the command line

 Each notebook is following a similar format.